Descanonge/filefinder/docs/source/usage.rst

    arriving at the correct depth.
    However, it cannot deal with some patterns in which a group contains a path separator.
-2. For those more complicated patterns, by setting the attribute/parameter :attr:`.Finder.scan_everything` to true, we will explore all sub-directories up to a depth of :attr:`.Finder.max_scan_depth`.
+2. For those more complicated patterns, by setting the parameter :attr:`.Finder.scan_everything` to true, we will explore all sub-directories up to a depth of :attr:`.Finder.MAX_SCAN_DEPTH`.

 The second method can be more costly for some directory structures ---with many siblings folders for instance--- but can deal with more exotic patterns.
 A